 - Drinks and items of a personal nature

-- Additional hotel nights before or after trek, these can be purchased
+- Additional hotel nights before or after the trek, can be booked additionally

 Take a look at some of our other trips: